-Tuning of the filter requires adjustment of the pass-band and the rejection notch.
-The passband is adjusted while observing the return loss response and the rejection notch is adjusted by monitoring the output of a tracking generator, after it passes through the filter.
-All Vari-Notch filters should be temporarily removed from the system and tuned on the bench using test instrumentation only.
+Tuning of the filter requires adjustment of the passband and the rejection notch.
+The passband is adjusted while observing the return loss response and the rejection notch is adjusted by monitoring the output of a spectrum analyzer after it passes through the filter.

+All Vari-Notch filters should be temporarily disconnected from the system and tuned using test instrumentation only.
 Do not adjust the filters while they are under transmit power.
-To insure proper tuning of the 4" Vari-Notch filter, all adjustments should be performed in the following order:
+To insure proper tuning of the 6.625" Vari-Notch filter, all adjustments should be performed in the following order: